-1. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+I. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-DESCRIPTION OF BUSINESS - Flexsteel Industries, Inc. and subsidiaries (the "Company") is one of the oldest and largest manufacturers, importers and marketers of residential and commercial upholstered and wooden furniture products in the country.
+DESCRIPTION OF BUSINESS - Flexsteel Industries, Inc. and subsidiaries (the "Company") is one of the oldest and largest manufacturers, importers and marketers of residential and commercial upholstered and wooden furniture products in the United States.
 The Company's furniture products include a broad line of quality upholstered and wooden furniture for residential and commercial use.
 Product offerings include a wide variety of upholstered and wood furniture such as sofas, loveseats, chairs, reclining and rocker-reclining chairs, swivel rockers, sofa beds, convertible bedding units, occasional tables, desks, dining tables and chairs, bedroom furniture and home and commercial office furniture.
-The Company has one active wholly-owned subsidiary: DMI Furniture, Inc. ("DMI"), which is a Louisville, Kentucky-based, manufacturer, importer a nd marketer of residential and commercial office furniture with manufacturing and warehouses in Indiana and manufacturing sources in Asia; DMI's divisions are WYNWOOD, Homestyles and DMI Commercial Office Furniture.
+The Company has one active wholly-owned subsidiary: DMI Furniture, Inc. ("DMI"), which is a Louisville, Kentucky-based, importer and marketer of residential and commercial office furniture with warehouses in Indiana and manufacturing sources in Asia; DMI's divisions are WYNWOOD, Homestyles and DMI Commercial Office Furniture.